distortedfusion/blade-components/docs/10-components/empty.md

 ## Custom Icon Markup

-Instead of setting the `icon` attribute, which will use a `<x-layout.icon` component, the `icon` slot can be used for custom markup.
+Instead of setting the `icon` attribute, which uses an `x-layout.icon` component, the `icon` slot can be used for custom markup.

 ```blade-component-code
 <x-empty